ruoyunyu/ruoyunyu.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
-My name is Ye Wei and I am currently a second year PhD student at Loughborough University.
+My name is Ruoyun Yu and I am currently a second year postgraduate student at Nanjing University.

-My PhD research is about graph neural networks (GNNs), agent-based modelling, and mobility.
+My research is about philosophical logics, especially propositional attitude and speech acts.